alfski/ViewSyncEffect/README.md

 Place ViewSyncEffect.js, lglion.html and lgpompei.html into the /examples/ folder in the potree distribution

-Change websocket server from "ws://192.168.0.233:3000/relay" to the URI of your websocket relay/echo service.
+Change websocket server in ViewSyncEffect.js from "ws://192.168.0.233:3000/relay" to the URI of your websocket relay/echo service.
 Any simple websocket echo server will do the job.
-I have one in Perl... just 'coz I'm oldskool.
+I have one in Perl. 'coz I'm oldskool.

-##How to launch the apps
+##How to launch the app examples

 ```
 Master http://YOURWEBSERVER/lglion.html